robert/robert.github.com/_posts/2020-08-12-ppab7-auto-project-builder.md

 Our first possible milestone is "Create multiple files using our current, non-templated approach".
 I don't think that completing this milestone would reduce our technical uncertainty very much.
 We can already be relatively certain that the approach we used to create one file will also allow us to create two more.
 It will take time and effort to implement, but it will definitely work.
 This means that taking our code that creates a single file and using it to create multiple files will not give us much new information, and so will not reduce our technical uncertainty.

 Our second possible milestone is "Create the same single `README.md` file, but this time using a new, refactored template approach."
 By contrast, I think that completing this milestone would substantially reduce our technical uncertainty.
 This is because I think that templating is more likely to throw up a technical challenge that we hadn't previously considered.
-Maybe we'll find that templating libraries don't work in the way that we think, or that they're too fiddly to get setup correctly.
-Even if our original plan turns out to be sound, proving that it is will allow us to commit to it more wholeheartedly and to seleep more soundly at night.
+Maybe we'll find that templating libraries don't work in the way that we think, or that they're too fiddly to get set up correctly.
+Even if our original plan turns out to be sound, proving that it is will allow us to commit to it more wholeheartedly and to sleep more soundly at night.
 This means that successfully adapting our code to use template files will give us lots of new information and so will substantially reduce our technical uncertainty.

 All of this said, in this particular situation my preference is mild at most.
 If you would find it satisfying to get our program working end-to-end before going back and *refactoring* it to use templates, then that's an entirely sensible and valid preference too.
 In fact, focussing on getting a working project as soon as possible, code quality be damned, would reduce our *product uncertainty* (is our desired goal even a good idea?) more than prioritizing template files would.
 We'll talk more about product uncertainty in future projects.
 In this particular situation I prefer to focus on reducing technical rather than product uncertainty.
-We're already committed to finishing this project in it's current form and aren't likely to make any changes to our plans for the functionality of our program until the extensions section.
+We're already committed to finishing this project in its current form and aren't likely to make any changes to our plans for the functionality of our program until the extensions section.
 But if you would prefer to add the extra files first then you should do so and feel good about it.

 On the basis of this analysis, I'd suggest that for our fourth milestone we go with: